lamhq/tech-notes/elasticsearch/5-searching-data.md

 ### Aggregations

-### Search multiple data streams and indices

-You can use comma-separated values and grep-like index patterns to search several data streams and indices in the same request.
-You can even boost search results from specific indices.

 ### Retrieve selected fields

 The search response’s `hit.hits` property includes the full document `_source` for each hit.
 To retrieve only a subset of the `_source` or other fields, see Retrieve selected fields.

-### Sort search results

-By default, search hits are sorted by `_score`, a relevance score that measures how well each document matches the query.

-To customize the calculation of these scores, use the `script_score` query.

-To sort search hits by other field values, see Sort search results.

 ### Run an async search